solidjs/solid-start/docs/getting-started/what-is-solidstart.md

 Enter SolidStart: a meta-framework that provides many of these components out-of-the-box and integrates them seamlessly!

-SolidStart is considered a _meta-framework_ (a framework built on top of another framework) because, at it's core, SolidStart is powered by [SolidJS](https://solidjs.com) and the [Solid router](https://github.com/solidjs/solid-router).
+SolidStart is considered a _meta-framework_ (a framework built on top of another framework) because, at its core, SolidStart is powered by [SolidJS](https://solidjs.com) and the [Solid router](https://github.com/solidjs/solid-router).

 SolidStart enables you to render your application in different ways depending on what's best for your use case: